-Approximately 5%-10% of young children and 2%-4% of adults are allergic to 1 or more foods.
-The Centers for Disease Control and Prevention estimated that food childhood food allergies increased 18% between 1997 and 2007.
-The figure for adults is lower because most people outgrow childhood food allergies.
+Food allergies were identified in 8% of children and 11% of adults in the US., The Centers for Disease Control and Prevention estimated that childhood food allergies increased by 18% between 1997-2007., The figure for adults is lower because some people outgrow childhood food allergies.

 Guidelines issued by the American Academy of Pediatrics suggest that a delayed introduction of potentially allergenic foods in the first year of life does not seem to be beneficial for allergy prevention.
-Similar conclusions were drawn from the Learning About Peanut Allergy (LEAP) trial, in which 640 high risk infants between the ages of four and eleven months were randomly assigned to consume peanut products three or more times per week or to completely avoid peanut products for the first five years of life.
-The LEAP investigation found that over 17% in the peanut avoidance group developed peanut allergy by five years, compared with roughly three percent in the peanut consumption group.
+Similar conclusions were drawn from the Learning About Peanut Allergy (LEAP) trial, in which 640 high-risk infants between the ages of 4-11 months were randomly assigned to consume peanut products 3 or more times per week or to completely avoid peanut products for the first 5 years of life.
+The LEAP investigation found that more than 17% in the peanut avoidance group developed peanut allergy by 5 years, compared with roughly 3% in the peanut consumption group.

 Sensitization may develop as a result of cross-reactivity to foods with similar antigens.
-Melon proteins may cross-react with pollen proteins and are highly cross-reactive with proteins contained in peaches.
-Adults with birch pollen allergy (manifesting as rhinitis or asthma) and eczema may exhibit late (> 24 hours) reactions after ingestion of foods that cross-react with birch pollen; for example, apple, apricot, carrot, celery, cherry, hazelnut, and pear.
+Melon proteins may cross-react with pollen proteins and are highly cross-reactive with proteins contained in peaches., Adults with birch pollen allergy (manifesting as rhinitis or asthma) and eczema may exhibit late (> 24 hours) reactions after ingestion of foods that cross-react with birch pollen.
+Examples include apple, apricot, carrot, celery, cherry, hazelnut, and pear.

 Persons who are allergic to one fruit are often allergic to others in the same family.
 For instance, peach, melon, kiwi, apple, and banana frequently cross-react with avocado, apricot, and plum and may be diagnosed via skin prick testing, although IgE testing may be negative.
 Patients allergic to latex are often allergic to tropical fruits, such as bananas, kiwi, and avocado.
 Allergy to citrus fruits, though less commonly reported, causes both oral allergy syndrome (a form of contact dermatitis of the lips, tongue, or other mouth tissues) and systemic allergic reaction.

 Interestingly, a lower frequency of allergic cross-reactivity occurs with the ingestion of plant foods than with the consumption of animal products.
 The frequency of cross-reactivity between peanuts and other legumes is < 10%, and between wheat and other grains is < 15%.
 By comparison, cross-reactivity between mammalian milks (i.e., cow’s milk vs goat’s milk) occurs in approximately 90% of cases, and occurs between types of fish with a frequency of 50%.
-Reports of allergic reactions to meats (beef, pork and lamb) are also likely to increase, especially in Southern states in persons who suffer tick bites.
-The antigen responsible for inducing an IgE-mediated allergic response in these individuals is galactose-alpha- 1, 3 galactose, which is found both in red meat and in ticks.
-Reactions to eating meat in individuals bitten by ticks occur after a prolonged period (four to six hours or longer), although alcohol ingestion and exercise may shorten this time.
+Reports of allergic reactions to meats (beef, pork, and lamb) are also likely to increase, especially in Southern states where tick bites are common.
+The antigen responsible for inducing an IgE-mediated allergic response in this case is galactose-alpha-1,3 galactose, which is found both in red meat and in ticks.
+Reactions to eating meat in individuals bitten by ticks occur after a prolonged period (4 to 6 hours or longer), although alcohol ingestion and exercise may shorten this time.
 Affected individuals may need to avoid both meat and dairy products in order to prevent reactions, which range from pruritis to anaphylaxis.
 Needless to say, avoiding these products has other health advantages, as well.

 The following steps may help reduce the likelihood that children will develop allergies.

-Breast-feeding.
-An American Academy of Pediatrics review concluded that breast-feeding for at least 4 months may prevent or delay the occurrence of atopic dermatitis, cow’s milk allergy, and wheezing in early childhood, when compared with feeding formula made with intact cow milk protein.
-If mothers cannot breast-feed, formula should be chosen carefully.
+Breastfeeding.
+An American Academy of Pediatrics review concluded that breastfeeding for at least 4 months may prevent or delay the occurrence of atopic dermatitis, cow’s milk allergy, and wheezing in early childhood, when compared with feeding formula made with intact cow’s milk protein.
+If mothers do not breastfeed, formula should be chosen carefully.
 Cow’s milk allergy is common and may occur even with partially and extensively hydrolyzed whey formulas, which trigger IgE production.
-An amino acid-based formula, on the other hand, was found by one study to be less allergenic.
+An amino acidbased formula, on the other hand, was found by one study to be less allergenic.
 However, a recent systematic review concluded that there is no good evidence to recommend that pregnant or breastfeeding women should change their diets, apart from adopting an overall healthful diet, or take supplements to prevent allergies in infants at high or normal risk.
 Possible exceptions to this may include probiotic- and omega-3 fatty acid-containing foods and supplements (see below).

 Supplemental probiotics and omega-3 fatty acids may be helpful.
-A systematic review and meta-analysis of studies that supplementing mothers and children with probiotics both prenatally and postnatally significantly reduces the risk of developing food sensitization as confirmed by positive skin prick tests (SPT) and/or elevated IgE to food antigens.
-These results may be explained by the “hygiene hypothesis,” which postulates that decreased exposure to commensal microbes and infections, wide usage of antibiotics and other elements of a Western lifestyle contribute to reduced gut microbe diversity, which correlates with the emergence of allergic diseases.
-A Cochrane review found a significant reduction in food allergies in infants between birth and 12 months’ age in women who had taken omega-3 supplements prenatally or during breastfeeding, and a significant reduction in egg sensitization in children between the ages of 12 and 36 months.
+A systematic review and meta-analysis of studies found that supplementing mothers and children with probiotics, both prenatally and postnatally, significantly reduces the risk of developing food sensitization as confirmed by positive skin prick tests (SPT) and/or elevated IgE to food antigens.
+These results may be explained by the “hygiene hypothesis,” which postulates that decreased exposure to commensal microbes and infections, wide use of antibiotics, and other elements of a Western lifestyle contribute to reduced gut microbe diversity, correlating with the emergence of allergic diseases.
+A Cochrane review found a significant reduction in food allergies in infants between birth and 12 months’ age whose mothers had taken omega-3 supplements prenatally or during breastfeeding.
+The study also found a significant reduction in egg sensitization in the same children between the ages of 12-36 months.

 Parents concerned with symptoms that are refractory to treatment in a child may frequently assume a food allergy is the cause, and restrict a child’s diet to a greater extent than necessary.
-Consequently, kwashiorkor, rickets, vitamin-mineral deficiencies and comparative reductions in growth have been identified in children on allergy elimination diets when compared with those on unrestricted diets.
-Children with food protein-induced enterocolitis syndrome (FPIES) may be particularly at risk, because they are known to react to foods usually thought to be non-allergenic, including rice and oats, as well as fruits, vegetables, and meats.
-Nevertheless, an antigen-avoidance diet for women who are breast-feeding may be used to reduce children’s risk of developing atopic eczema in families with a significant family history.
+Consequently, kwashiorkor, rickets, vitamin-mineral deficiencies, and comparative reductions in growth have been identified in children on allergy elimination diets when compared to those on unrestricted diets.
+Children with food protein-induced enterocolitis syndrome (FPIES) may be particularly at risk because they are known to react to foods thought to be nonallergenic, including rice and oats, as well as fruits, vegetables, and meats.
+Nevertheless, an antigen-avoidance diet for women who are breastfeeding may be used to reduce children’s risk of developing atopic eczema in families with a significant family history.
 In infants, older patients with elevated IgE levels, and persons diagnosed with food allergy who experienced atopic eczema/dermatitis, excluding certain foods (most often, cow’s milk and eggs) has been shown to reduce symptoms of this skin condition.
-Diet therapy has also frequently been effective (52%-80% of patients) in severe or otherwise refractory cases of atopic eczema/dermatitis.
+Diet therapy has frequently been effective (52-80% of patients) in severe or otherwise refractory cases of atopic eczema/dermatitis.
+More than 50% of children experienced significant improvements in atopic dermatitis during dietary exclusion of cow’s milk and eggs, and roughly one-third outgrow their allergies after 1 to 2 years of avoiding the offending foods, with the exception of nuts and shellfish, which typically continue to elicit reactions.
 To identify foods that trigger atopic dermatitis, an elimination diet can be implemented on an outpatient basis.
 The procedure is described below.

-Start with a baseline diet made up of only those foods not implicated in food allergy; that is, eliminate cow’s milk, eggs, nuts, and wheat.
+Start with a baseline diet made up of only those foods not implicated in food allergy, and eliminate cow’s milk, eggs, tree nuts, peanuts, fish, shellfish, and wheat.
 Well-tolerated foods include: